hsbc ppi claims

-HSBC has made millions from selling HSBC PPI (HSBC Payment Protection Insurance) with HSBC Loans, but past and present borrowers could now be entitled to claim their money back with interest by making HSBC PPI claims.
+HSBC has made millions from selling HSBC PPI (Payment Protection Insurance) with HSBC Loans, but past and present borrowers could now be entitled to claim their money back with interest by making HSBC PPI claims.
 HSBC have admitted they could have to pay back 6.7 billion pounds to borrowers who were mis-sold HSBC PPI.